-- The TTP knows the secret key K.

-- The TTP will never reveal the key K.

-- The TTP runs the decoding algorithm, outputs the answer and never lies.
+- $\bullet\,$ The TTP knows the secret key K. - The TTP will never reveal the key K. - The TTP runs the decoding algorithm, outputs the answer and never lies.

-Furthermore the TTP is highly secure, from many points of view (see Section 6.2).
-The secret K can not be violated, and there can be no impersonnification of the TTP.
+The TTP is also trusted for the following features: it is highly secure, from many points of view (see Section 6.3).
+The secrets key K can not be violated, and there can be no impersonnification of the TTP.

-Note It is important to note that the TTP introduced here is not a registration authority of copyright-ownership.
+The TTP introduced here is not a registration authority of copyright-ownership.
 The TTP will trust the copyright-owners who wish to use its services, and will not check whether the image belongs or does not belong to the copyright-owner using its services.
-We shall see that the TTP can defeat image-owners trying to cheat and to use its services for watermarking already protected images.

-5.2 Entities
+5.2.
+Entities